idvorkin/idvorkin.github.io/_d/joy.md

 ### Joy versus pleasure

 Pleasure is the release of tension.
 The going from anticipation of something positive to getting it.
-Orgasm, Getting to pee when you have to go.
+Eating chocolate cake, orgasm, getting to pee when you have to go.
 Eating a very tasty cake.

+Joy isn't like that.

 ### The satisifaciton of bring joy to others